Bill Maher Goes Full 'CSI' To Connect The Dots Between Trump And Russia

-“Real Time” host Bill Maher channeled his inner TV detective to break down President Donald Trump’s alleged links to the Kremlin on Friday.
+“Real Time” host Bill Maher channeled his inner TV detective on Friday to break down President Donald Trump’s alleged links to the Kremlin.

 “The Russia scandal is complicated and that makes a lot of people shrug it off,” said Maher, who then unveiled a large bulletin board to help him explain the allegations in simpler terms.